 The manner in which I have performed the operation is extremely simple.
-A hook is passed through the edge of the eye-lid in order to gain a secure hold of it, and with a pair of sharp scissars the necessary portion of the eye-lid is removed by two or three cuts.
-"Nothing can be more simple that this piece of dissection."
+A hook is passed through the edge of the eye-lid in order to gain a secure hold of it, and with a pair of sharp scissors the necessary portion of the eye-lid is removed by two or three cuts.
+"Nothing can be more simple than this piece of dissection."
 A remark applied by Mr. Saunders to his operation, but which is much more applicable to mine.
 The punctum lachrymale must be carefully avoided.

 The wound generally heals in a few days; no dressings are necessary, but a soft compress may be lightly bound over the eye.
-Mr. Saunders says a fungus arose from the cicatrix in all his cases, which required caustic or the knife, all the cases I have seen, healed immediately without any inconvenience, and the deformity is not so great as would be imagined.
-The appearance of the eye after the cure, is represented in Fig. 2. of the Plate next succeeding.
+Mr. Saunders says a fungus arose from the cicatrix in all his cases, which required caustic or the knife; all the cases I have seen, healed immediately without any inconvenience, and the deformity is not so great as would be imagined.
+The appearance

-^{} The operation is I believe new, though Haller in his Bibliotheca Chirurgica states, that Rhazes, recommended cutting and burning the eye-lid, in similar
+The operation is I believe new, though Haller in his Bibliotheca Chirurgica states, that Rhazes recommended cutting and burning the eye-lid, in similar of the eye after the cure, is represented in Fig. 2. of the Plate next succeeding.

-When the eye-lids are contracted by cicatrices so as no longer to cover the eye, systematic writers have called the affection lagorhthalmy, or hare-eye.
+When the eye-lids are contracted by cicatrices so as no longer to cover the eye, systematic writers have called the affection LAGOPHTHALMY, or hare-eye.
 I have seen it in consequence of burns and there is no remedy but careful dissection of the surrounding parts, by which the skin may be loosened in sufficient quantity to defend and cover the eye; after the dissection care must be taken to prevent by adhesive plaster or even a suture if requisite, the subsequent retraction of the skin.